kimdurante/intro-to-gdal/content/clipping.md

 ### Clipping Raster Data by Polygon Boundary

-Use `gdalwarp` with the `-cutline` flag to specify a clipping boundary
+Use `gdalwarp` with the `-cutline` flag to specify the clipping extent

 Clip the 1987 San Francisco photo to the boundary of zip code 94109.
 Use the `-crop_to_cutline` flag to crop the extent of the new data to the cutline extent